hyphacoop/handbook/guides.md

 ### Using your new inbox (Users)

-Accessing your inbox can be done via the hosted webmail interface or by using the same desktop email client you're already using.
+Accessing your inbox can be done via the hosted webmail interface or by using the same email client you're already using.

 What you'll need:
 - Your new email address